Turner starts game with HR, Nationals roll past D-backs 17-2

 TRAINER’S ROOM

 Nationals: Robles was hit by a pitch on the back of his left leg and left the game in the fifth.
 He initially stayed in the game, but after running from first to third he was replaced by Stevenson.
+Martinez said the ball hit the “belly” of Robles’ hamstring and it started to tighten on him.

 Diamondbacks: Placed INF Asdrubal Cabrera on the 10-day IL with a strained right hamstring.
 Cabrera was hurt during Thursday’s game against the Marlins while trying to steal second base.
 OF Nick Heath was called up from Triple-A Reno.